sebastiansandqvist/s-route/README.md

 ### Defining routes

 Routes here do not correspond to specific components as they do in many clientside routers, such as react-router and vue-router.
-Instead, when the user navigates, `s-router` calls the function associated with each url.
+Instead, when the user navigates, `s-route` calls the function associated with each url.

 The route map is just an object where the keys are a pattern to match against the url and the values are functions to be called when a matching url has been navigated to.